Disposable Medical Sensors & Flexible Circuit Solutions

 Attaching Medical Sensors to Humans

 A critical consideration in medical sensor design is how the sensor will be attached to the human.
 In nearly all cases this is done via medical adhesives.
-More specifically, the use of medical pressure sensitive adhesives (MPSP) are used extensively in medical sensor applications.
+More specifically, the use of medical pressure-sensitive adhesives (MPSA) are used extensively in medical sensor applications.
 Utilizing the proper adhesive is paramount in the success of the medical device.
 The following list describes areas of consideration when dealing with human skin and disposable medical sensor adhesion.

-- “Contaminated” Surface – Human skin often contains water, salt, oil, cream, lotion and miscellaneous loose debris.
-In short, the chemistry of the surface of skin is highly variable.
+Human skin often contains water, salt, oil, cream, lotion and miscellaneous loose debris.
+In short, the chemistry of the surface of skin is highly variable

-- Replenishable Surface – The entire epidermis (uppermost layer of skin) rejuvenates every 45-75 days and the very top portion of the epidermis ‘sloughs’ off every 14 days.
-This ever changing environment provides a unique environment for pressure sensitive adhesives.
+The entire epidermis (uppermost layer of skin) rejuvenates every 45-75 days and the very top portion of the epidermis ‘sloughs’ off every 14 days.
+This ever-changing environment provides a unique environment for pressure-sensitive adhesives.

-- Rough/Uneven Surface – A magnified view of the surface (see above) reveals the fact that skin contains a plethora of crevasses, creases, pores and hairs.
+A magnified view of the surface reveals the fact that skin contains a plethora of crevasses, creases, pores and hairs.
 Moreover, as humans age, there skin gets rougher by nearly 3-fold.

 Disposable Medical Sensors: The Applications are Nearly Endless